IMSY-DKFZ/simpa/README.md

 ## How to contribute

-Please find a more detailed description of how to contribute as well as code style references in our **developer_guide.md**
+Please find a more detailed description of how to contribute as well as code style references in **CONTRIBUTING.md**

-The SIMPA code is written and maintained on a closed git repository that is hosted on a server of the German Cancer Research Center (DKFZ), Heidelberg, Germany and changes to the develop or master branch are mirrored on Github.
-As such, only the current master and develop branch of the repository are open source.

 To contribute to SIMPA, please fork the SIMPA github repository and create a pull request with a branch containing your suggested changes.
-The core team developers will then review the suggested changes and integrate these into the code base.
+The core developers will then review the suggested changes and integrate these into the code base.

 Please make sure that you have included unit tests for your code and that all previous tests still run through.

 There is a regular SIMPA status meeting every Friday on even calendar weeks at 10:00 CET/CEST and you are very welcome to participate and raise any issues or suggest new features.
-If you want to join this meeting, write one of the core developers (see developer_guide.md)
+If you want to join this meeting, write one of the core developers.

 Please see the github guidelines for creating pull requests: https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests